tinko26/ao/docs/api/src/ao_sys/ao_recv.h.md

 # Notes

-This module provides an abstraction for tasks to receive data from an opaque source either in a blocking or in a non-blocking fashion.
+This module provides an abstraction for receiving from an opaque source.

 # Include